TheBadAnalyst/TheBadAnalyst/README.md

-# Hellow, I am Jonathan Byrne 👋
+# Hello, I am Jonathan Byrne 👋

 👨‍🍳I’m a chef, currently upskilling to transition into the tech and data industry, with a real focus on data that can help drive positive healthy decisions.